 Α Overview 4

 What is crowd-sourced funding?
 4

 How is crowd-sourced funding regulated?
 5

 Purpose and scope of this guide 7

-В Are your company and its offer eligible?
-8
+В Determining if your company and its offer are eligible 8

 Determine if your company is eligible

 Determine if your company's offer is eligible

 С How to make a CSF offer

-J Process for a making a CSF offer
+• Process for a making a CSF offer

 What obligations apply to CSF offers?

-Meeting your additional obligations to investors
+Meeting your obligations to investors

 D Preparing the CSF offer document

-How to prepare a CSF offer document
+ט How to prepare a CSF offer document

 What are the key requirements for CSF offer documents?

 What minimum information must be included?

 Section 1: Risk warning for investors

 Section 2: Information about your company

 Section 3: Information about the offer

 Section 4: Information about investor rights

 Is the CSF offer document 'clear, concise and effective'?
-54
+60

-Ε Is the CSF offer document defective?
-55
+Е Determining if the CSF offer document is defective 61

 When is a CSF offer document defective?
-55
+61

-What must your company do if its CSF offer document is defective?.
+What must your company do if its CSF offer document is defective?

 Is your company liable for a defective CSF offer document?
+66

 What is ASIC's role and what powers do we have?
-61

-F Temporary corporate governance and reporting concessions 63
+F Public company corporate governance and reporting

-Why are temporary concessions provided?
+obligations 69

+What obligations apply to public companies and their directors?

-Is your company eligible for the concessions?
+Is your company eligible for temporary concessions? .
+70

-What concessions are available?
+What concessions are available? .
+73

-When do the concessions cease?
-68
+When do the concessions cease? .
+75

-Key y terms 71
+G Proprietary company corporate governance and reporting

+obligations

+Why are there specific obligations for proprietary companies with

+CSF shareholders?

+What obligations apply and when? . / {

+The 50 shareholder limit: When do you need to become a public company? ΩΩ

+Takeovers and unsolicited offers to acquire shares of eligible .
+00

+proprietary companies with CSF shareholders 89

+Κα / terms

+•

-Rel ated information 73
+ated information

-pendix: Template CSF offer document
+Apr pendix: Template CSF offer document 100

-حاما pendix.
-Template Col Cher document 3